openvinotoolkit/open_model_zoo/demos/python_demos/object_detection_demo_yolov3_async/README.md

     -  Old-style "Sync" way, where the frame captured with OpenCV executes back-to-back with the Detection
     -  Truly "Async" way, where the detection is performed on a current frame, while OpenCV captures the next frame

-### How It Works
+## How It Works

 On the start-up, the application reads command-line parameters and loads a network to the Inference Engine.
 Upon getting a frame from the OpenCV VideoCapture, it performs inference and displays the results.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
-For more information about the argument, refer to **When to Specify Input Shapes** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).
+For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).

 ## Running